sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rename-columns.rst

 Rename Columns
 ------------

-It rename the column name we want to.
+It renames the column name we want to.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^